 Opiates work by reducing the perception of pain by binding to opioid receptors in the brain.
 In addition to these effects, many people often experience feelings of euphoria and sedation or sleepiness.

 Some people may be at a higher risk than others for opioid addiction.
 If you have current or previous addictions, including those to cigarettes and alcohol, your risk may be elevated.

 Psychiatric illness and previous trauma can play a role in addiction, as well as being a woman.
-According to the CDC, a woman goes to the ER every 3 minutes for abusing opioids.
+According to the CDC, a woman goes to the emergency department for misusing opioids, every 3 minutes.
 Having someone in your family with addictions also raises your chances of developing some sort of substance abuse issue, as this problem has been shown to be genetic.